RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 CentOS RHEL
 ^^^^^^^^^^^^^^

-This section describes how to install ROCm on supported RPM-based systems such as CentOS v7.6.
+This section describes how to install ROCm on supported RPM-based systems such as CentOS v7.7.

-Note: The following instructions may not work on unsupported RPM-based distributions.
-For example, Fedora may not be compatible with the rock-dkms kernel driver.
-You can exclude the rocm-dkms and rock-dkms packages and use the upstream kernel driver instead.

-Note: Although support for CentOS/RHEL v7 was added in ROCm v1.8, ROCm requires a special runtime environment provided by the RHEL Software Collections and additional dkms support packages to install and run correctly.

 For more details, refer: https://github.com/RadeonOpenCompute/ROCm/blob/master/README.md#rocm-binary-package-structure

-Preparing RHEL v7 (7.6) for Installation
+Preparing RHEL v7 (7.7) for Installation
 '''''''''''''''''''''''''''''''''''''''''''

 RHEL is a subscription-based operating system.
 You must enable the external repositories to install on the devtoolset-7 environment and the dkms support files.